The Anvil or the Hammer

 "The Anvil or the Hammer" is the 21st episode of the television series Gotham.
-It premiered on FOX on April 27, 2015 and was written by Jordan Harper, and directed by Paul Edwards.
+It premiered on FOX on April 27, 2015, and was written by Jordan Harper, and directed by Paul Edwards.
 In this episode, Gordon (Ben McKenzie) goes after The Ogre (Milo Ventimiglia), who is playing with Barbara's (Erin Richards) mind.
 Cobblepot (Robin Lord Taylor) continues to push the mob war even further.

 The episode was watched by 4.58 million viewers and received mixed-to-positive reviews with critics praising the plot twist but criticizing the lack of plot advancement.

 Plot

 Shortly after Jason "The Ogre" Lennon reveals his true intentions to Barbara and holds her captive, he tells her, at knifepoint, to choose his next victim.
 During the investigation at the Foxglove Club, Gordon and Bullock locate the "Ogre's" apartment at Gotham Royal Hotel, but he and Barbara had already left for her parents' mansion, and both are killed.
-Nygma disposes of officer Dougherty's body in the forensic lab and pens a letter, posing as Dougherty, explaining that he left town.
+Nygma disposes of officer Dougherty's body in the forensic lab and pens a letter for Kringle, posing as Dougherty, explaining that he left town.
+Nygma leaves his name secretly hidden in the letter to Kringle as a clue.

 Bruce sneaks into Bunderslaw's office at Wayne Enterprises and opens his safe, which is empty.
 Bunderslaw himself arrives and reveals that he was expecting Bruce, and has consequently removed the incriminating documents.
 He confesses to Bruce that his father and grandfather knew about illegal activities in the company, but decided to keep quiet.
 Afterwards, Bunderslaw orders Lucius Fox (Chris Chalk) to lead Bruce away.
 Lucius subtly tells Bruce that while Bruce's father knew of the illegal activities, he did not approve of them.

 The O'Connor assassination attempt is revealed to be a set-up designed by Cobblepot to start a war between Falcone and Maroni.
 Gordon and Bullock arrive at the house of Barbara's parents to find them dead.

 After a brutal fight with Jim, the "Ogre" holds Barbara at knifepoint until Bullock distracts him for Jim to shoot him.
 Later, Jim confesses to Leslie that he no longer loves Barbara.
 Consumed with guilt, Bruce confesses his and Selina's murder of Reggie to Alfred, eventually also admitting to his visit to Bunderslaw.
 After Alfred tells Bruce that his father was a good man, Bruce states that even good men can have dark secrets.

 Several crimes and killings committed by Maroni and his crew alert Captain Essen, who calls all officers of the GCPD to remain on duty during the upcoming gang war.